 During training, responsibilities will include delivering clinical excellence in and outside of the operating room, providing exemplary patient and family experiences, contributing to collaborative work culture and providing innovative care through research, clinical studies and trials.
 Fellows will have the option for an additional year of training if they have completed at least two years of previous related training and potentially acquire a faculty position at the Children’s National Heart Institute.

-This is a great opportunity for fellows who are interested in training for pediatric cardiac surgery at Children’s National, which is ranked No. 7 nationally and recognized as one of the best hospitals for cardiology and cardiac surgery by U.S. News & World Report 2020-21 Best Children’s Hospitals annual rankings.
+This is a great opportunity for fellows who are interested in training for pediatric cardiac surgery at Children’s National.
+U.S. News & World Report ranks Children's National among the top pediatric hospitals in the nation and one of the best hospitals for cardiology and cardiac surgery.
 In addition, our comprehensive training program has produced several leaders in the field of pediatric cardiac surgery.

 The Congenital Cardiac Surgery Fellowship provides training in all facets of congenital cardiac surgery.
 Learning is principally in the operating room, with didactic teaching sessions with all members of the attending surgical staff.
 In addition. fellows will provide support to the nurse practitioners who manage patients on the cardiac ward.